PhillipBC/NonHermitianNRG/README.md

 The scripts provide plotting functions for both the residuals and the eigenvalues versus iteration via the `PyPlot` package.
 These functions illustrate how to access the quantum number dictionary correctly to extract eigenvalues at the relevant iteration.

+## Density of states choice

+The flat-band density of states for the bath is used in both the Kondo and Anderson Impurity models.
+The density of states structure is encoded in the Wilson chain parameters $t_n$, $\epsilon_n$, with the flat-band parameters provided e.g., in [[Bulla 2008](https://doi.org/10.1103/RevModPhys.80.395)].
+To alter the bath density of states, one needs to change the Wilson chain parameters, e.g., to the power-law density of states for the pseudogap Kondo model [[Bulla 1997](http://dx.doi.org/10.1088/0953-8984/9/47/014)].